John Mersch, MD, FAAP

 There are four serious complications of mumps: meningitis (infection of the spinal fluid which surrounds the brain and spinal cord), encephalitis (infection of the brain substance), deafness, and orchitis (infection of the testicle/testicles).
 All four complications may occur without the patient experiencing the classic involvement of the parotid gland.

-- Meningitis: More than 50% of patients with mumps will have meningitis, which may occur during any period of the disease.
+- Meningitis: More than half of patients with mumps will have meningitis, which may occur during any period of the disease.
 Generally patients make a full recovery without permanent side effects.

 - Encephalitis: Until the 1960s, mumps was the primary cause of confirmed viral encephalitis in the United States.
 Since the successful introduction of a vaccination program, the incidence of mumps encephalitis has fallen to 0.5%.
 Fortunately, most patients recover completely without permanent side effects.